julianiedermaier/HelloWorld/README.md

 # HelloWorld

-HelloWorld is a simple Python program which displays the message "Hello World!
+HelloWorld is a simple Python program which displays the message "Hello World!"

 ## Installation
-Download python 3 and execute the installer
+Download python 3 and execute the installer.

 ## Usage
-Run through the command line
+Run the program through the command line

 ```
 python HelloWorld.py
 ```